cyberark/conjur/design/authenticators/authn_gcp/authn_gcp_solution_design.md

 4. Release from side branch **E1**

-    4.1 Merge stable released Conjur to our side branch 4.2 Update Conjur and DAP versions
-    4.3 Release DAP as CA from side branch
+    4.1 Merge stable released Conjur to our side branch 4.2 Update Conjur and Conjur Enterprise versions 4.3 Release Conjur Enterprise as CA from side branch
 5. Implement user extraction for aud claim indie the token **E1**

 #### Testing EE19